-A5.1.MD1 Crust-mantle transition zone, mantle flow, and melt transport features
+A5.1.1 Crust-mantle transition zone, mantle flow, and melt transport features

-Site MD1 (23.109°N, 57.977°E) is along a gravel road on the periphery of the steep lineation zone of the "Maqsad diapir", the best mapped and studied part of the ophiolite, close to the west end of cross-section E in Jousselin et al. [1998], (their Figure 7, reproduced here as Figure A5-1-1).
-Drilling at this Site will collect core through the crust mantle transition zone, and into the underlying residual mantle peridotites.
+Site MD-1 (22.992°N, 57.967°E) is on the periphery of the steep lineation zone at the center of the "Maqsad diapir", the best mapped and studied part of the ophiolite, close to the south end of cross-section B in Jousselin et al. [1998], (their Figure 7, reproduced here as Figure A5-1).
+Drilling at this Site will collect core from the lowermost crust, through the crust mantle transition zone, and into the underlying residual mantle peridotites.
+Three holes will be drilled at the site: One central 600 m diamond cored hole (MD-1A), flanked by two 250 m diamond cored holes, situated 200 to 500 meters to north (MD-1B) and south (MD-1C) of MD-1A will allow us to evaluate lateral variation in deformation structures and mineral composition.

 Site MD-1 will sample the hypothesized, but never observed, zone of rotation in which mantle flow trajectories - which are steep within the diapir, and horizontal to gently outward dipping around the periphery - dip gently inward [e.g., Jousselin et al., 1998].
 If the rotation zone can be found, this will support hypotheses in which rapid, ductile vertical flow of the partially molten mantle within the diapir spread radially to fill the surrounding mantle.
-If the rotation zone is not present, this will indicate that the diapir may be a late, "ductile horst", intruding older residual mantle and oceanic crust.
+If the rotation zone is not present, this will indicate that the diapir is a late feature, a "ductile horst", intruding older residual mantle and oceanic crust.

-Coring here will also sample the proposed shear sense inversion [e.g., Ildefonse et al., 1995] that is hypothesized to be present where mantle flow away from the spreading ridge is faster than the plate spreading rate.
-Outcrop data from elsewhere in the ophiolite have been interpreted to support this hypothesis, but the data are noisy, with many exceptions.
-Continuous measurements on core will resolve the remaining uncertainty about this crucial structural observation.
+Coring here will also sample the proposed shear sense inversion [e.g.,, Ildefonse et al., 1995] that is hypothesized to be present where mantle flow away from the spreading ridge is faster than the plate spreading rate.
+Outcrop data have been interpreted to support this hypothesis, but the data are noisy, with many exceptions.
+Continuous observations on core will resolve the remaining uncertainty about this crucial structural observation.

 Melt transport features at this site will be analyzed to determine their structural orientation (parallel or oblique to the crust-mantle boundary), width, spacing, mineral compositions (in equilibrium with the melts that formed the overlying crust, or not), and extent of deformation (deformed by corner flow beneath the spreading ridge, or not).
-These data will help to evaluate hypotheses for the presence and origin of melt transport networks that coalesce toward spreading ridges [e.g., M.G.
-Braun and Kelemen, 2002b; Katz et al., 2006; Rabinowicz and Ceuleneer, 2006; Spiegelman and Kelemen, 2003].
+These data will help to evaluate hypotheses for the presence and origin of melt transport networks that coalesce toward spreading ridges [e.g., Braun and Kelemen, 2002; Katz et al., 2006; Rabinowicz and Ceuleneer, 2006; Spiegelman and Kelemen, 2003].

-Chemical layering and crystal lattice preferred orientation in gabbros above the crust-mantle transition and in gabbro lenses within the transition zone will be studied to complement similar observations from holes in lower crustal gabbros in Wadi Gideah (Sites GT1 through GT3).
-Alteration of both peridotites and gabbros will be studied at this site, to complement more extensive observations of peridotite alteration in the Batin area at Site BA1.
+Chemical layering and crystal lattice preferred orientation in gabbros above the crust-mantle transition and in gabbro lenses within the transition zone will be studied to complement similar observations from holes in lower crustal gabbros in Wadi Gideah (Sites GT1 through GT5).
+Alteration of both peridotites and gabbros will be studied at this site, to complement more extensive observations of peridotite alteration in the Batin area at Site BA1 and at Site GT1.